BUNION DR

 However, it also has some drawbacks to consider, such as higher cost, longer operating time, more complexity, and potential complications.
 If you’re considering this procedure, it’s important to weigh these lapiplasty bunion surgery pros and cons with your doctor to determine if it’s the right option for you.
 [1]

-FAQs about Lapiplasty Bunion Surgery
+FAQs About Lapiplasty Bunion Surgery

 Q: What is lapiplasty bunion surgery?